-This version does things a little differently though, giving the classic Tahitian staple a Mexican twist.
-Until we can get over to Tahiti and experience real, authentic Poisson cru in person, this could be the next best thing.
+This version does things a little differently though, giving the classic Tahitian staple a bit of a Mexican twist.
+Until we can get over to Tahiti and experience the real deal in person, making it at home could be the next best thing.
 Who’s hungry?
+See the recipe below.

 Recipe: Poisson cru tacos